AI

 • Legal AI tools have significant accuracy problems - Stanford research found top legal research tools hallucinate 17-33% of the time, making human verification critical

-• The market shift is already happening - Law firm AI adoption jumped from 19% to 79% in one year, and the legal tech market will reach $50 billion by 2027
+• The market shift is already happening - Law firm AI adoption nearly tripled from 11% to 30% in one year, AI skills command a 56% wage premium, and at least eight law schools now require AI training

 • Students need verification skills more than prompting skills - Understanding AI limitations and validation methods matter more than learning specific tools that will change